 Have you been arrested for your Second DUI in Georgia?

-You only have 10 days from the date of your arrest to have your Georgia DUI Lawyer file your 10 day letter.
-The 10 day letter is a request for a Georgia ALS Hearing.
+You only have 30 days from the date of your arrest to have your Georgia DUI Lawyer file your appeal or request an ignition interlock device.
+The 30 day letter is a request for a Georgia ALS Hearing.
 At this hearing your attorney will present arguments used to protect your right to drive.
 If this hearing request is not made, your license may be suspended for up to one year.
 You must act now.
 If you fail to file this appeal, you will lose your right to challenge the suspension of your drivers license.

 Second DUI charges in Georgia offer more severe penalties but are still traditionally treated as misdemeanor offenses.
 Georgia law demands that a second DUI conviction warrants a required minimum penalty of three days of jail time.
 Prosecuting attorneys and judges however may give you significantly more jail time upon conviction.
 It varies widely by jurisdiction, but 10-90 days for a second DUI in a short amount time is not uncommon.